diogoalbuquerque/gogenerics/README.md

 # gogenerics

-A repository containing generics examples in Go.
+## Examples to understand how generics works.

+Some examples and benchmark test.